vivshaw/zettel/pages/Boethius.md

+---
-tags:: philosophy, theology, Rome, ancient
+tags: philosophy, theology, Rome, ancient
+---

 - a Roman senator and philosopher
 - trained in Greek and Latin, translated [[Aristotle]] and wrote commentaries on him